Intentional vs. Accidental Injuries Attorneys Passaic County NJ

 In short, a person can all be held legally accountable when we injure someone else, even if it was a complete accident.
 In these cases, the injured party can file a personal injury lawsuit against the at-fault party, whose negligence was the cause of the victim’s injuries.

-The Law Office of Del Sardo & Montanari has been fighting the legal rights of clients involved in Intentional vs. Accidental Injuries because of negligent or reckless behavior across Woodland Park, Paterson, Hawthorne, Wayne and across Northern New Jersey for many years.
+The Montanari Law Group has been fighting the legal rights of clients involved in Intentional vs. Accidental Injuries because of negligent or reckless behavior across Woodland Park, Paterson, Hawthorne, Wayne, and across Northern New Jersey for many years.